eslam148/eslam148/README.md

-# 🌟 Hi there! 👋 I'm [Your Name] 🚀
+# 🌟 Hi there! 👋 I'm Eslam Mohamed 🚀

 ## 🏥 About Me
-I am **[Your Name]**, a dedicated **.NET Developer** specializing in building innovative web applications, particularly in the **healthcare industry**.
+I am **Eslam**, a dedicated **.NET Developer** specializing in building innovative web applications, particularly in the **healthcare industry**.
 With a strong focus on security, scalability, and efficiency, I create solutions that enhance user experiences and improve accessibility to medical services.

 Currently, I am developing a **multi-hospital healthcare platform** that enables patients to book appointments, make secure online payments, and maintain a medical history that doctors can update.
 My expertise includes **authentication systems, role-based access control, and seamless payment integration**.